-The reason that you get pustules (red, tender bumps with white pus on the tip) is that on your skin you have bacteria, which are usually non-pathogenic, which means they don’t create any problems.
+The reason that you get pustules (red, tender bumps with white pus on the tip) is because of the bacteria on your skin; these are usually non-pathogenic, which means they don’t create any problems.
 But with an increase in sebaceous secretion, those harmless bacteria become purulent (containing pus) and they produce pustules.

 We recommend antibiotics and other oral preparations like tretinoins for acne.
 Those with not-so oily skin and a normal level of hormones, they don’t get acne which has to be treated.
 This is how acne appears: first there will be comedones, a slight elevation on the surface of the skin, then you see a white tip, which turns black because of atmospheric oxygen.
 And then pustules appear, which shouldn’t be picked.

 What are the foods teens should avoid to fight acne?

 Too much fried food should be avoided.
 The stomach should be clear, so we ask people to drink a lot of water.

 (Foods like sweet potato, green leafy vegetables, carrots, apricots, lime, tomato, spinach, beans, peas, lentils, salmon, mackerel, and other kinds of fatty fish, and avocado are good for the skin)

 Can acne be indicative of other health issues in teen girls?